aytug-tncr/sociality-etsy-app/README.md

 ### Details of the project

-Rest Api server is running :
+Clientserver is running :

 http://localhost:3000

-Client  server is running :
+Rest Api server is running :

 http://localhost:4000